FWDekker/mommy/README.md

 to you~
 also, inside variables, lines starting with \fI#\fP are ignored so you can comment and categorize your config~

-in custom compliments and encouragements, you can ask mommy to use variables `%%PET_NAME%%`, `%%PRONOUN%%`, and `%%ROLE%%`~
+in custom compliments and encouragements, you can ask mommy to use variables `%%PET_NAME%%`, `%%THEIR%%`, and `%%ROLE%%`~

 for example, if the config file looks like